 provide optimal conditions for self-realization of children and adults;

-stimulate creativity, support initiative;
+stimulate creative activity, support initiative;

 use new social resources in personnel policy;